 Later, talking to the media Farooq H Naek said that NAB has opposed the acquittal plea of Asif Ali Zardari, adding that NAB would be presenting new witnesses and he would argue against the NAB rejoinder in the next hearing to be held on February 24.

 It may be recalled that during the previous hearing Farooq H Naek filed the petitions for acquittal of his client in the references that included polo ground, SGS, Cotecna, ARY and Ursus tractors.
-The petitioner made a plea that there was neither any solid evidence nor any witness exists against his client and, therefore, he prayed to the court for his acquittal order in the references.Published in The Nation newspaper on 04-Feb-2014
+The petitioner made a plea that there was neither any solid evidence nor any witness exists against his client and, therefore, he prayed to the court for his acquittal order in the references.This news was published in The Nation newspaper.
+Read complete newspaper of 04-Feb-2014 here.